jhu-cisst/mechatronics-embedded/ReadMe.md

 `USE_VITIS` and `USE_PETALINUX` to support different workflows.
 Note that the `USE_PETALINUX` option is only supported on Linux because the Xilinx Petalinux tool is only available on Linux.

+The current setup requires the software to be built from a git working tree (i.e., created by `git clone`) because it uses the `git` command line program to retrieve version information (i.e., using `git describe`).

+The CMake dependency checking is not perfect, so sometimes it is necessary to either start with a clean build tree, or to manually force certain subprojects to be rebuilt.
+Many subprojects create a `cmake.copy` file in the build tree and deleting this file will cause the subproject to be rebuilt.

 ## Build Process

 1. Use Vivado to create the Xilinx Support Archive (XSA) file, which describes the hardware design,